Nafff/Chickadee-Project/README.md

 *These are examples only.
 Replace with your own MVP features.*

 - Use DnD5e API to pull monster information
-- Use MapBox API to pull map information
 - Use a drop down menu to select from a list of environment types
 - After the user selects an environment, render a map using MapBox from a random array of locations based on the selected environment type
 - After the user selects an environment, return a set of monster "cards" displaying data pulled from the DnD5e API
+- Add media queries for several levels of responsive design

 #### PostMVP

-- Add media queries for several levels of responsive design
+- Use MapBox API to pull satelite map information
 - Use local storage to save user favorites
 - Add another page to browse user favorites
 - Add more options for each environment